aws-observability/aws-otel-test-framework/centralized-sampling-tests/integration-tests/README.md

 To run the integration tests there are three requirements for the tests to successfully run.
-1. There must be the ADOT collector running with aws xray on port 2000, i.e. Collector running at http://localhost:2000.
+1. There must be the ADOT collector running with
+   AWS X-Ray on port 2000, i.e. Collector running at http://localhost:2000.
 2. There must be one of the sample apps configured for centralized sampling running on port 8080 i.e. sample app running at http://localhost:8080.
 3. There must be no pre-existing sampling rules on the aws-account being used to run